 OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRSs.
-The Company's OCI pertains to reserve for fluctuation in value of FVOCI, remeasurement gains (losses) on pension liability and cumulative translation adjustment.
-Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to statement of income in the subsequent period.
-Upon derecognition, the cumulative translation adjustment is recycled to statement of income.
+The Company's OCI pertains to reserve for fluctuation in value of FVOCI, remeasurement gains (losses) on pension liability.
+Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to parent company statement of income in the subsequent period.